josgoo/Halite/README.md

 Empirically however, we found that a shipyard ended up being worth far more than 1000 halite&mdash;it provided an unquantifiable amount of board control for our ships.
 This newfound value inspired us to have a protecting ship for every shipyard after reaching a certain total number of ships.
 We figured that the decreasing marginal value of each new ship would at some point be lower than the value of spending a ship to defend our base.
 Through trial and error, we tuned this number of ships to be 15.

 We added a small optimization which allowed us to always protect a shipyard if it was in immediate danger of being destroyed, even if we were below the protecting threshold: if an enemy ship was nearby and a friendly ship was adjacent to or on top of the shipyard, that ship would move to protect the shipyard.

+# Conclusion
+Halite IV was an incredibly fun experience for everyone on the team, and we look forward to participating in subsequent competitions!
+Hopefully our learnings from this time around will let us reach even greater heights next time.